jonshiach/graphics-notes/_build/html/_sources/_pages/07_Lighting.md

 ---

-## Ambient reflection
+## Ambient lighting

-Ambient reflection is light that is scatters off of all surfaces in a scene.
-To model this we make the simplifying assumption that all faces of the object is lit equally.Phong's model for ambient reflection is
+Ambient lighting is light that is scatters off of all surfaces in a scene.
+To model this we make the simplifying assumption that all faces of the object is lit equally.Phong's model for ambient lighting is

 $$ \vec{ambient} = k_a \vec{O}_d $$(ambient-reflection-equation)

-where $k_a$ is known as the **ambient reflection constant** which takes on a value between 0 and 1 and $\vec{O}_d$ is the object colour. $k_a$ is a property of the object so we specify a value for this for each objects in our scene.
+where $k_a$ is known as the **ambient lighting constant** which takes on a value between 0 and 1 and $\vec{O}_d$ is the object colour. $k_a$ is a property of the object so we specify a value for this for each objects in our scene.
 The lighting calculations will be performed in the fragment shader and the fragment shader shown below applied ambient lighting to the scene.

 ```glsl
 #version 300 es